Skip to main content

 4.3 Core Capabilities

-• Source-Level Authentication Management: Each alert source has an independent access key, supporting per-source security boundary management
+• Source-Level Authentication Management: Each alert source has independent onboarding keys, supporting security boundary management per source

-• Field Mapping Configuration: Customize upstream field mapping to the standard event model through event_fields_mapping
+• Field Mapping Configuration: Customize upstream field to standard event model mapping through event_fields_mapping

 • Onboarding Guide Generation: Automatically generates onboarding guides including interface address, request format, and authentication parameters

-• Recent Event Viewing: View recently received events in the alert source detail page for quick onboarding pipeline verification
+• Recent Event Viewing: View recently received events in alert source details for quick verification of onboarding pipeline

-• Lifecycle Management: Supports alert source creation, editing, disabling, and deletion (soft delete)
+• Lifecycle Management: Supports add, edit, disable, and delete (soft delete) operations for alert sources

 Interface Guide: